tamasszoke/js-log/README.md

 <h2>Usage</h2>

-Create an instance, set default color, default background, time if not need
+Create an instance, set default color, default background, time if not need:

 <pre>
 var jsl = new jsLog({